Updated: Febrero 12, 2009

 Much of the protection against vaccine-preventable diseases that we have in our country is because so many children are immunized.
 Having many immunized children indirectly protects those who cannot get vaccine and protects those children for whom the vaccine didn’t work—because no vaccine protects 100% of those who get it.
 Indirect protection occurs because susceptible children are not exposed to the disease-causing agents.

-For example, in 2008 three unimmunized children in Minnesota developed invasive disease do to Haemophilus influenzae, type B (Hib) infection.
+For example, in 2008 three unimmunized children in Minnesota developed invasive disease due to Haemophilus influenzae, type B (Hib) infection.
 One of the children died.
 Two other children who also developed invasive Hib disease should have been protected by community immunity, but were not—one was too young to be immune from vaccine and the other had a congenital immune deficiency.3